rackerlabs/rackspace-how-to/content/cloud-databases/upgrade-a-cloud-databases-instance-from-mysql-56-to-newer-mariadb-or-percona.md

 process.
 As a result, we recommend that you perform this upgrade during a low-traffic period.

-**Note**: Before you upgrade from a Cloud Databases MySQL&reg;
-5.6 instance to a newer MariaDB&reg; or Percona&reg; Database instance, identify any unique features of the prior datastore that you might be using and verify that the destination datastore also has them.
+**Note**: Before you upgrade from a Cloud Databases MySQL 5.6 instance to a newer MariaDB or Percona database instance, identify any unique features of the prior datastore that you might be using and verify that the destination datastore also has them.
 You can add those unique features by creating links to the upstream content.